 More Financing Details

 Refinancing has the potential to save you a lot of money and increase your overall return.
 I provided a relatively simple illustration earlier in this article.
 Make sure you consider underwriting, legal and due diligence costs associated with the financing as well.
 Similar to comparing the broad terms (interest rate, amortization, loan-to-value, and term), you also need to evaluate the transaction costs, which will slightly differ by lender.
 The transaction costs may include origination fees, underwriting, processing, legal, title, recording, third party costs for appraisal, inspection, survey, and any environmental testing.
 You will want to inquire about the lender’s process, timeline and other unique aspects of each lender.
 If you’re not a seasoned pro, it’s okay to bring on a loan broker to help make sure you’re getting the best terms.
-This is yet another high net worth investor practice; they don’t spend their time calling dozens of lenders and comparing loan quotes, they engage a trusted broker/advisor to do that work for them.
+This is yet another high net worth investor practice; they don’t spend their time calling dozens of lenders and comparing commercial real estate loan quotes, they engage a trusted broker/advisor to do that work for them.
 As demonstrated in the analysis earlier, this ultimately pays off in the return on investment.

 When evaluating lenders, there are a significant number of variables that you need to consider.
 Many offer standard, federal or state loan programs, while others have unique programs tailored to fit certain property types or borrowers they want to engage as clients.
 There are different types of lenders in the marketplace including banks, credit unions and private money lenders (to name a few).
 Picking a lender is like picking a partner and you will want to make sure you are both aligned.
 Property location, type, loan size, borrower history, net worth, liquidity, and many other factors need to be considered.
 You might be surprised how many lenders are trying to compete for your loan.
 Don’t just go to the ones with the biggest marketing and advertising departments.
 Smaller lenders often have more flexibility in negotiating terms when compared to larger institutions.
 Generally speaking, lenders evaluate the risk profile of a property and borrower.
 Lower risk means better terms.